synikitin/gdg-automl/README.md

-Presentation on AutoML with GPC example for Google Developer Group 2019 conference in Columbus, OH.
+Presentation on AutoML with GCP example for Google Developer Group 2019 conference in Columbus, OH.